GaetanLepage/phd-manuscript/sections/2_simulator/2_background/2_simulation_methods/0_index.typ

 ==== Numerical simulation of sound propagation

-Another approach to acoustic rendering is to solve the physical equation of sound propagation numerically.
+Another approach to acoustic rendering is to numerically solve the physical acoustic wave equation.
+The problem space and/or time must be discretized to apply finite-element type solvers.

 - @raghuvanshi_efficient_2016
 - @rosen_interactive_2020 + Planeverb library